Have you ever asked yourself that question?

 - Since you want others to be saved, why not pass the message on to others?
 Share even this website with others.

-Just remember, none of these things get you to heaven, but you will want to do these things because you are going to heaven.
+Just remember, none of these ways to grow as a Christian gets you into heaven, but you will want to do these things because you are going to heaven.